Daniel Handler

 Daniel Handler (born February 28, 1970) is an American author, musician, screenwriter, television writer, and television producer.
 He is best known for his children's book series A Series of Unfortunate Events and All the Wrong Questions, published under the pen name Lemony Snicket.
-The former was adapted into a Nickelodeon film in 2004 as well as a Netflix series from 2017 to 2019.
+The former was adapted into a film in 2004, as well as a Netflix series from 2017 to 2019.

 Handler has published adult novels and a stage play under his real name, along with other children's books under the Snicket pseudonym.
 His first book, a satirical fiction piece titled The Basic Eight, was rejected by many publishers for its dark subject matter.

 Handler has also played the accordion in several bands, and appeared on the album 69 Love Songs by indie pop band The Magnetic Fields.

 Life

 Handler was born in San Francisco, California, the son of Sandra Handler (née Walpole), a retired City College of San Francisco dean, and Louis Handler, an accountant.
-His father was a Jewish refugee from Germany.
+His father was a Jewish refugee from Germany in 1939.
 His mother is distantly related to British writer Hugh Walpole.
 Of his early religious upbringing, Handler said, "I had a fairly standard Reform Jewish upbringing, I guess, in terms of the religious side of it."
 He has a younger sister, Rebecca Handler.
 He attended Commodore Sloat Elementary, Herbert Hoover Middle School, and Lowell High School.
 He graduated from Wesleyan University in 1992.
 He was awarded the 1992 Connecticut Student Poet Prize, which he has said he won by ripping off Elizabeth Bishop.
 He is an alumnus of the San Francisco Boys Chorus.

 Handler has been a voracious reader since childhood.
 The first book he bought as a child was The Blue Aspic by Edward Gorey, of whom he is a fan.
 He enjoyed the writings of William Maxwell and Roald Dahl.

 He is married to Lisa Brown, an illustrator he met in college.
 They have a child, born in 2003.
 They live in an Edwardian house in San Francisco.

 Handler has expressed ambivalence about his wealth and the expectations it creates.
 He often donates money to charitable causes.
 Handler and his wife have also donated $1,000,000 to Planned Parenthood, and he has supported the Occupy Wall Street movement.

 Handler describes himself as a secular humanist and an atheist.
 He describes himself as having developed a "feminist consciousness" while in college.